Offal: Sub-Saharan Africa

 Sausage is made from the small intestine of a goat, cow or sheep, stuffed with chilli and small chunks of meat, fatty meat, and blood (although some people prefer the bloodless kind).
 In Kenya, it is commonly referred to as 'mutura', which is the Kikuyu name for it.
 Sheep's or goat's stomach is also stuffed in a similar way.

 In the Kikuyu traditions, grilled goat/sheep kidneys are a delicacy usually reserved for young ladies, although today, anybody can consume it.
 Similarly, the tongue was reserved for men and the ears were to be eaten by little girls.
 The testicles were for the young men.

 The livers are also consumed.
 The heads, lungs, and hooves of animals are boiled to make soup and sometimes mixed with herbs for medicinal purposes.

 In South Africa offal, locally known as tripe, is enjoyed by South Africans of diverse backgrounds.
 Due to the popularity of this dish, it is one of the few customs that white (especially Afrikaners) and black South Africans share.

 Offal dishes in South Africa do not usually consist of any organs and are mostly limited to stomach skin, sheep's head, shin, and very rarely brains.
 Sheep's head has gained many nicknames over the years such as 'skopo' (township colloquial term meaning head) and 'smiley' (referring to the expression of the head when cooked).

 There are numerous recipes to cook the above-mentioned items available on many South African websites.
 One of the more popular way to cook offal in South Africa is to cook it with small potatoes in a curry sauce served on rice.
 Alternatively, it can be served with samp or maize rice.

 In Zimbabwe, as in most of sub-Saharan Africa, little of a slaughtered animal goes to waste.
 Offal is a common relish enjoyed by people of all cultures.
 Beef and goat offal dishes include the stomach, hooves (trotters), shin, intestines, liver, head, tongue, pancreas, lungs, kidneys, udders, and, very rarely in certain communities, testicles.
-Beef or goat blood, sometimes mixed with other offal pieces, is often cooked to make a dish known in Shona as "musiya".
+Beef or goat blood, sometimes mixed with other offal pieces, is often cooked to make a dish known in Ndebele as "ububende" and Shona as "musiya".
 Chicken dishes include feet, liver, intestines, and gizzards.
 A popular preparation of goat or sheep offal involves wrapping pieces of the stomach with the intestines before cooking.

 In Nigeria offal is consumed by all the people in Nigeria, in delicacies such as Abula, Edika ikong and white soup.
 It is called 'Inu eran' in Yoruba literally meaning the insides of an animal.
 They have names for some parts which include roundabout, shaki (tripes), Edo (liver).